enisz/igdb/src/assets/templates/03-igdb-wrapper.md

 ?>
 ```

->:warning The wrapper itself does not validate your tokens.
+>:info The wrapper itself does not validate your tokens.
 If your credentials are invalid, you will get an error from the IGDB API after executing a query.

 ## Public Methods